mautic/mautic/app/bundles/MessengerBundle/README.md

 ## Transports

-It creates `synchronous` transport and declares `failed` transport.
-Default doctrine setting is `messenger_messages` table , as default, but you can use whatever transport that suits your needs.
+It creates `synchronous` transport only, it is necessary for processing in case external messenger is not used.

 https://symfony.com/doc/current/messenger.html#transports-async-queued-messages